Students Who Are Parents

 The following students will not automatically be charged for health insurance: students with an approved insurance waiver that is still valid from a previous semester and students not in F-1 or J-1 status.

 Students in immigration status other than F-1 or J-1 can purchase the health insurance offered through the university if they so choose.
 Students can also request coverage for their spouse and children.
 Such request must be made in writing by the end of the fourth week of classes.
-For Spring 2014, this is: Friday February 14, 2013.
+For Fall 2014, this is: Friday September 19, 2014.

 Optical and Dental